Syniah/OneCRMClient/README.md

 ##Usage

-This class is available in composer via packagist; add this line to your `composer.json` file:
+This class is available in composer via [packagist](https://packagist.org/packages/syniah/onecrmclient); add this line to your `composer.json` file:

-    "Syniah/OneCRMClient": "~1.0"
+    "syniah/onecrmclient": "~1.0"

 The class is structured according to the PSR-4 convention, uses the PSR-2 coding standard, is compatible with PHP 5.3 and later, and uses the `OneCRM` namespace.